 What happens after submitting a balance transfer request?

-Once you’ve begun the balance transfer process, it should take 14 business days to complete a transfer for new accounts and two to four days for existing accounts.
+According to Bank of America, most balance transfers are completed within two to four days, but it might take up to 14 days for new accounts.
 You’ll know you’re successful when you see the transferred balance appear in your Bank of America credit card account.

 Be sure to keep making payments on the credit card you transferred the balance from until the balance transfer is complete.
 If a payment comes due while your transfer is in progress, pay it promptly.
 If you don’t, you’ll run the risk of getting hit with late fees and penalty APRs.

-Which Bank of America cards offer the best balance transfer offers?
+Best Bank of America cards for balance transfers

 Although Bank of America doesn’t specify how frequently you can make balance transfers, you can submit up to three balance transfer requests during a single transfer session.
 Remember that your balance transfer requests, including any fees associated with the transfers, cannot exceed the available credit limit on your Bank of America card.
 And if you have pending purchases that haven’t yet cleared your Bank of America credit card account, make sure to factor them into your available credit limit.

 Different Bank of America balance transfer cards have different credit requirements.
 If your credit score is high enough to qualify for a Bank of America balance transfer card, it should be high enough to complete a balance transfer.

 You can check the status of your transfer by logging in to your Bank of America account.
 Select “Information & Services,” then select “Balance Transfer and Direct Deposit History.”